Surveying the damage: tornado leaves trail of destruction in Mason City

-MASON CITY, Iowa - The River City is reeling in the wake of an EF-1 tornado ripping through Cerro Gordo County last night.
+MASON CITY, Iowa - The River City is reeling in the wake of an EF-1 tornado ripping through Cerro Gordo County on Tuesday night.

 Homes, workplaces, and pieces of infrastructure were crushed across state lines by a string of severe storms that rolled through Northern Iowa and Southeast Minnesota Tuesday.
 As the sun rose in Mason City, residents awoke to scattered debris rattling in the wind, treetops flattened to eye-level, blocked-off roads, and buildings blown to pieces.